 After every week the Saskatchewan Rough Rider standings are updated.
 Keep up with the standings to remain at the top of the betting game.

 Bettors should consider injuries and schedule when making a wager on the Riders.
-The Riders have a great home field advantage – maybe the best in the CFL – but after the 2016 season they will be moving to a new stadium.
+The Riders have a great home-field advantage – may be the best in the CFL – but after the 2016 season, they moved to a new stadium.
 The Riders played at Taylor Field since 1936 or 80 years once it is all said and done.
-A long goodbye can be expected from the Rider faithful and bettors should make sure to get in some wagers on the Riders when they are at home.
-It will be interesting to see if the Riders can carry their home field advantage forward when to move into their new stadium.
+We enjoyed a long goodbye from the Rider faithful and bettors should make sure to get in some wagers on the Riders now that they are at home.
+It has been interesting to see how the Riders can carry their home field advantage forward when to move into their new stadium.